What is biofuel ethanol biodiesel | STN

 • Biodiesel- Used in engines that burn diesel fuel, like trucks and tractors.

-• Biojet Fuels- Used in planes.
+• Biojet fuels- Used in planes.

 What is Ethanol